Almond Flour Peanut Butter Cookies

 These almond flour peanut butter cookies are soft, thick and so chewy.
 With lots of chocolate chips, these healthier cookies are naturally gluten free and can easily be made vegan!
+Plus, they have 8 grams of protein per cookie!

-These chocolate chip cookies are one of the most popular recipes on the blog, so I thought almond flour peanut butter cookies were a must!
+My classic almond flour chocolate chip cookies are one of the most popular recipes on the blog, so I thought almond flour peanut butter cookies were a must!

-They’re super thick and chewy, not at all dry and crumbly, and studded with lots of chocolate chips.
+They’re super thick and chewy, not at all dry and crumbly, and loaded with lots of chocolate chips.
 Naturally gluten free and can easily be dairy free and vegan.
+They’re made with really basic pantry staple ingredients too, so you probably already have all ingredients on hand.

 If you love this recipe, be sure to leave a review and try my almond flour sugar cookies, flourless peanut butter cookies or roundup of the 12 best gluten free cookies or almond flour cookies next!

-How to make almond flour cookies
+How to make almond flour peanut butter cookies

 Cream butter and sugar.
 Add the softened butter and both sugars to a mixing bowl or bowl of a stand mixer and cream together for 1 minute.

-Chill dough.
+Chill the dough.
 Add the batter to the fridge to chill for 30 minutes.
 During the final 10 minutes, preheat the oven to 350 degrees Fahrenheit and line two cookie sheets with parchment paper.

 Scoop.
 Once the dough has chilled, scoop using a 2 tablespoon scoop and place on the baking sheet, keeping enough space between each cookie.